kurt-smith/anagrams_api/README.md

 - `DELETE /words/:word.json`: Deletes a single word from the data store.
 - `DELETE /words.json`: Deletes all contents of the data store.

+*Note: This project is a work in progress*

 **Optional**
 - Endpoint that returns a count of words in the corpus and min/max/median/average word length